isc-projects/bind9/doc/arm/pkcs11.rst

 label to reference the private key.

 Convert the RSA keys stored in the HSM into a format that BIND 9 understands.
-The ``dnssec-keyfromlabel`` tool from BIND 9 can link the raw keys stored in the HSM with the ``K<zone>+<alg>+<id>`` files.
+The :iscman:`dnssec-keyfromlabel` tool from BIND 9 can link the raw keys stored in the HSM with the ``K<zone>+<alg>+<id>`` files.
 You'll need to provide the OpenSSL engine name (``pkcs11``), the algorithm (``RSASHA256``) and the PKCS#11 label that specify the token (we asume that it has been initialized as bind9), the